jamesplease/api-pls-example/README.md

 DATABASE_URL='postgres://user@example.com:5432/example'
 ```

-**Warning: Each time that you run the example, the database specified will be
-completely wiped.**

 Next, you'll need to create resource models.
 These are the definitions that
 describe what tables and endpoints are created for you.